scaleoutsean/awesome-solidfire/README.md

 #### Oracle VirtualBox

-- VirtualBox iSCSI initiator isn't officially supported but [it appears to work](https://youtu.be/EqxK-mT9Fxw) on both Linux and Windows (iSCSI initiator in VirtualBox for Windows seems prone to timeouts and I/O errors)
+- VirtualBox iSCSI initiator isn't officially supported but [it appears to work](https://youtu.be/EqxK-mT9Fxw) on both Linux and Windows (VirtualBox (host) iSCSI initiator for Windows seems prone to timeouts and I/O errors; it's better to use Linux or Windows initiators out of guest VMs)
 - VirtualBox on top of OS-provisioned storage works as usual, as do supported VirtualBox guests with direct access to SolidFire iSCSI targets

-#### Storage Provisioning for Containers (CSI-compatible orchestrators and Docker)
+#### Kubernetes, Docker and Similar

 - [NetApp Trident](https://github.com/NetApp/trident) - CSI-compatible dynamic volume provisioner for container platforms (Docker, Kubernetes, Red Hat OpenShift, Rancher RKE and others)
 - Red Hat OpenShift Container Platform.
-You can run it two ways: VM-based OCP VMs on vSphere, Red Hat Virtualization or OpenStack, and bare metal-based OCP on RHEL
+You can run it two ways: VM-based OCP VMs on vSphere, Red Hat Virtualization or OpenStack, and bare metal-based OCP on RHEL.
+See the official NetApp HCI solutions page for additional details
 - Docker and all [container orchestrators supported](https://netapp-trident.readthedocs.io/en/latest/support/requirements.html#supported-frontends-orchestrators) by NetApp Trident
+- Rancher on NetApp HCI: See the official NetApp HCI solutions page for additional details.
+I have a personal site with some notes on this solution [here](https://scaleoutsean.github.io/solid-rancher)

 #### Virtual Desktop Infrastructure and End User Computing (VDI & EUC)